 Brass and Chrome-plated metals are two trendy metal-plated finishes used for various products, looks, and designs.

 Brass and Chrome are plated on metal using electroplating, but the look and finish are not the same.
-Brass will have a warm golden color, whereas Chrome will look like shiny silver metal.
-Both are electroplated treatments, so choosing one can also depend on the look you want for a specific product.
+Brass will be warm golden, whereas Chrome will look like shiny silver metal.
+Both are electroplated treatments, so choosing one depends on your desired look for a specific product.

 Table of Contents